-As of the date of this Report, the Company has not entered into any license arrangements with respect to the Patent Portfolio, although it is pursuing such arrangements with third parties.
+In February 2004, the Company initiated licensing efforts relating to one of its patents (U.S. Patent No. 6,218,930) covering the remote delivery of power over Ethernet cables (the "Remote Power Patent").
+As of the date of this Report, the Company has not entered into any license arrangements with respect to its Remote Power Patent, although it is pursuing such arrangements with third parties.
 The Company does not currently have any revenue from operations.
 The success of the Company and its ability to achieve revenue is largely dependent on its ability to consummate such licensing arrangements with third parties.

-To date the Company has incurred significant losses and at March 31, 2004, had an accumulated deficit of \$(41,399,000).
-At March 31, 2004, the Company had \$660,000 of cash and cash equivalents.
-Management believes that based on its current cash position, the Company has sufficient capital to fund its operations until September 2004, although there is no assurance that the Company will not have sufficient capital prior to such date.
-(See "Liquidity and Capital Resources" at page 11 hereof).
+To date the Company has incurred significant losses and as of June 30, 2004, had an accumulated deficit of \$(41,617,000).
+In addition, the Company had a Stockholders' deficit and a negative working capital as of that date.
+At June 30, 2004, the Company had \$454,000 of cash and cash equivalents.
+Management believes that based on its current cash position, the Company has sufficient capital to fund its operations through December 2004, although there is no assurance that such funds will not be expended prior thereto.
+(See "Liquidity and Capital Resources" at page 12 hereof.